 - Charlie Bradbury

 As the years pile on and the crescents come and go, the monsters become stronger, more vague.
 Life becomes duller.
 It's not about aceing an examination anymore.
-It's no longer enough just to defeat World 8-2.
+It's no longer enough just to complete 8-4.
 There are no examinations in real life, no Great Test, only the constant background noise of the mundane.
 The Matrix can in fact be described to you.
 Weeks blend together and you count time by weekends, then by vacations.

 When did we collectively come to this consensus that Life, with its capital L, only exists during the weekends, sandwiched between the all-consuming boss battle we call Work?

 Don't misunderstand me, I love my work.
 It has its ups and downs, but in general it fulfills me.
 I love learning about new languages, new frameworks.
 I love working on new designs, rearranging the same familiar elements in different ways.
 I love it, but more and more I feel this existential dread creeping up within me, this little voice that asks one question over and over again - "Is this it?"